madisonhicks/Challenges/README.md

 * run `npm install` from the root directory
-* if third party packages are added to the `package.json` requirements file, you acn update your environment by running `npm install` again
+* if third party packages are added to the `package.json` requirements file, you can update your environment by running `npm install` again

 ## Layout